MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -ScanScheduleQuickScanTime
 Specifies the time of day, as the number of minutes after midnight, to perform a scheduled quick scan.
 The time refers to the local time on the computer.
-If you do not specify a value for this parameter, a scheduled quick scan runs at the time specified by the **ScanScheduleTime** parameter.
+If you do not specify a value for this parameter, a scheduled quick scan runs at the time specified by the **ScanScheduleOffset** parameter.
 That parameter has a default time of two hours after midnight.

 ```yaml